jarce2388/jarce2388/README.md

 Bienvenido a mi portafolio:

-Soy Desarrollador de Software y apasionado de la Ciencia de Datos y la Inteligencia Artificial.
+Soy Desarrollador de Software, apasionado de la Ciencia de Datos y la Inteligencia Artificial.
 <!--
 **jarce2388/jarce2388** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.